tangentsoft/e8/doc/manual.md

 rest of the screen line is not blank, an escape sequence is sent to clear to end of line.

+Each line of the screen copy also has two negative termination codes, diffeent from the render codes, that indicate whether a <kbd>></kbd>
+does or does not appear in the last column.
+The render and screen termination codes tell whether <kbd>></kbd> needs to be added, removed, or left alone.

+The inner loop is optimized for characters comparing equal and is only nine memory cycles on an 8/I. The use of distinct termination codes avoids having to also test for end of render or screen line in the inner loop.

 After the text buffer has been processed, the two mode lines at the bottom of the screen are rendered and updated in the same way.
 Finally, the screen cursor is set to the point position.

+Screen update can be aborted safely after each line.
+If a character is received on the console terminal during an update, it is aborted.
+The screen will settle on the correct display as soon as update catches up with character input.

 Every character written to the screen goes through this update process.
 Nowhere is a character written directly.
 The only direct write to TTY